ruslanmasinjila/COMP-6936-ASSIGNMENT-1/README.txt

 In assignment2_part2, I first removed the features from the data that were found to have no influence on prediction, and applied SP-LIME to explain the model globally.

-The Data used for this assignment is in the file EURUSD.csv.
+The Data used for this assignment is in the file EURUSD_RATES.csv.